galledohm/draft-malja-sustain-petra-augmented/draft-malja-sustain-petra-augmented.md

 The API can return a variety of energy-related parameters to provide a complete view of path sustainability.
 These include: base energy efficiency indicators, energy mix, renewable energy contributions, and standby or idle consumption.

+Furthermore, the PETRA's energy parameters complement ongoing work on green service intents [I-D.irtf-nmrg-ibn-usecases], enabling customers to express sustainability objectives such as energy consumption thresholds, renewable energy usage, and carbon intensity limits.
+PETRA provides the underlying energy measurement interface necessary for providers to fulfill, assure, and report on these green intents.
+Moreover, by exposing detailed energy and carbon-related parameters, PETRA can allow intent translation components to map green service objectives into network resource allocation and path selection decisions.

 ## Energy Information